-We’re all feeling the effects of increased screen time as we find ourselves interacting virtually with a wide range of audiences.
+We’re all feeling the effects of increased screen time as we find ourselves interacting virtually with a wide range of audiences, and seeing professions transition to video conferencing jobs.
 Students, especially very young students, may find so much screen time to be challenging, leading to tired, achy eyes and stress.
 It’s important for children of all ages to take a break from the screen from time to time.
 Here we offer ideas for virtual wellness activities for students that can help keep kids active—and healthy—between Zoom classes.

 Zoom Wellness Activities for Students